 Hebrew is taught through Hebrew Homepage (HHP), an online platform that pairs each learner with a personal tutor for a weekly 30-minute Hebrew reading session.

 Advising parents and children is a core value of JJP.
 Each child and at least one parent meet with a staff member before the semester begins to discuss their objectives for Jewish education and choose courses that will meet their families’ goals.
 Learn more.

 The B-Mitzvah Launch (Grade 6)

 To prepare for becoming a bar or bat mitzvah, we offer an engaging yearlong program that is a natural next step for JJP students.

 Learners attend a two-hour weekly session and participate in several chesed projects.
 They can opt into monthly and school vacation intensives and can continue to learn Hebrew through Hebrew Homepage.

 This new program deepens the friendships and sense of community they have developed over the years, while providing a more focused learning experience.
 Learn more.

 The B-Mitzvah program ushers your child into young Jewish adulthood and lays the groundwork for continuing active participation in the Jewish community.

 This year, the Marlene Meyerson JCC Manhattan presents brand-new options.
-You can join other Jewish Journey Project families in a beautiful and unique group ceremony, or have an individual celebration for your child with family and friends.
+You can join other families in a beautiful and unique communal ceremony, or have an individual celebration for your child with family and friends.

 Whichever option you choose, your child will participate in a weekly two-hour class on leadership and advocacy, collaborate on a group advocacy project, and prepare an individual project in response to his or her Torah portion or a big Jewish question.
 They can also take other JJP courses and continue with Hebrew Homepage.